eag1ex/pocket.js/readme.md

     - `probeID:String`: provided format must be, example: `${payloadID}::${task}`

-- **$update(probeID, dataFrom, mergeData).d:Boolean** : will select currently available Probe/task by `id`, and update its data, only available fields found on Probe can be updated according to setter/getter requirements
+- **$update( dataFrom, mergeData,probeID).d:Boolean** : will select currently available Probe/task by `id`, and update its data, only available fields found on Probe can be updated according to setter/getter requirements
     - `probeID:String`: required probeID, each probe `probeID` makes up: `${payload.id}::${task}`, dynamicly created uppon `$payload(..)===true`
     - `dataFrom:{}`: avaialble fields example: `dataFrom:{data:'some cola', compaign:'cocacola',status:'complete'}`, will perform an update on Probe[id][data],Probe[id][compaign], etc. Validation is sensitive.
     - `mergeData`: when specified and `dataFrom.data` field is set,  will merge both